-11.0 Gathering, assessment and use of intelligence
+11.0Gathering, assessment and use of intelligence

-11.1.1Code Article 5.8 requires Anti-Doping Organizations shall ensure they are able to obtain, assess and process anti- doping intelligence from all available sources, to be used to help deter and detect doping, by informingto inform the development of an effective, intelligent and proportionate Test Distribution Plan and/or the planning of, to plan Target Testing, and/or by forming the basis of an investigation into a possible anti-doping rule violation(s) to conduct investigations as required by Code Article 5.7.
-The objective of this-Section 11.0 of the International Standard for Testing and InvestigationsArticle 11 is to establish standards for the efficient and effective gathering, assessment and processing of such intelligence for these purposes.
+11.1 Code Article 5.8 requires Anti-Doping Organizations shall ensure they are able to obtain, assess and process anti-doping intelligence from all available sources, to be used to help deter and detect doping, by informing to inform the development of an effective, intelligent and proportionate Test Distribution Plan-and/or the planning of, to plan Target Testing, and/or by forming the basis of an investigation into a possible antidoping rule violation(s) to conduct investigations in accordance with Article 12.1.1 and where required under Code Article 12.
+The objective of this SectionArticle 11 of the International Standard for Testing and Investigations is to establish standards for the efficient and effective gathering, assessment and processing of such intelligence for these purposes-

-[Comment to 11.1.11.1: While Testing will always remain an integral part of the antidoping effort, Testing alone is not always sufficient to detect and establish to the requisite standard all of the anti- doping rule violations identified in the Code.
+[Comment to 11.1: While Testing will always remain an integral part of the anti-doping effort, Testing alone is not always sufficient to detect and establish to the requisite standard all of the anti-doping rule violations identified in the Code.
 In particular, while Use of Prohibited Substances and Prohibited Methods may often be uncovered by analysis of Samples, the other Code anti-doping rule violations (and, often, Use) can usually only be effectively identified and pursued through the gathering and investigation of 'non-analytical' anti-doping intelligence and information.
-This means that Anti-Doping Organizations need to develop efficient and effective intelligence-gathering and investigation functions.
-WADA has devised Intelligence and Investigations Guidelines with case studies to assist Anti-Doping Organizations to better understand the types of 'non-analytical' intelligence that may be available and to provide support and guidance to Signatories in their efforts to comply with the Code and the International Standards.]
+This means that Anti-Doping Organizations need to develop efficient and effective intelligence-gathering and investigation functions.]

+11.2 Gathering of anti-doping intelligence11.2.1 WADA has devised Intelligence and Investigations Guidelines with case studies to assist Anti-Doping Organizations to better understand the types of 'non-analytical' intelligence that may be available and to provide support and guidance to Signatories in their efforts to comply with the Code and the International Standards.